vikasvr/tiny-record/README.md

 # TinyRecord

-TinyRecord gives to you the capability to target columns when you try to look for active record objects specifying the columns you want to use.
+TinyRecord gives you the capability to target columns when you try to look for active record objects specifying the columns you want to use.

 ## Installation